The Secret Weapon to Eating Healthy

 Sauces are the secret weapon to consistently eating healthy food.

 They keep your palette engaged and your taste buds satisfied.
-They will also give you variety without adding complication.
+They will also give you variety without adding lots of calories.
 I wish I had the time and energy (and motivation quite frankly) to make a different dish and flavor profile every night for dinner, but I don't.
 I'm busy and rely on food prep for most of my meals.
 This is where different sauces can save the day.

-But not all are created equal.
+But not all of them are created equal.